Bows

 This is the distance from the string to the deepest grip part.

-It has a traditional word that was used long ago; fistmele.
+It has a traditional word that was used long ago.
+Fistmele.

 The traditional word, though modernized, means the same thing.